akshxnsh/Supply-Chain-Intelligence-System/README.md

-Do not modify any code.
+Do not modify code.

-Read the file:
+Inspect the generated datasource metadata.

-apps/asset-dashboard/src/generated/services/assets-stock-kharkhoda-service.ts
+Print exactly:

-Print exactly these declarations and nothing else:
+DATASOURCE_NAME=

-BASE_URL=
+ENTITY_SET=
-DATAVERSE_BASE_URL=
+ENTITY_LOGICAL_NAME=
-API_BASE_URL=
+IS_BOUND=
-DATA_SOURCE_NAME=
+CONNECTION_REFERENCE=

-fetch(
+for AssetsStockKharkhoda.

-If a symbol does not exist print NOT_PRESENT.
+If unavailable print NOT_PRESENT.

 Do not infer.
 Do not summarize.
-Print only the exact lines from the file.
+Print only values found in generated metadata.

 # Supply Chain Disruption Intelligence Agent

 ## Overview